Welcome

 Getting started

-• Check out our wiki to learn more about building an ADS-B and AIS receiver station
+• Check out our wiki to learn more about building an ADS-B, AIS and radiosonde receiver station

 • If you already have a station you can start feeding today